7 Ways To Fix Your Air Conditioning For DIY

 4) Check The Power To The Furnace

-- Make sure you have power to the furnace, without power to the furnace you won’t have air blowing throughout your home or office.
+- Make sure the furnace has power, without power to the furnace it will not blow air throughout your home or office.

-- Without the power to the furnace, your air conditioning will not receive the signal to turn on.
+- The furnace without power will cause your air conditioning to not receive signal to turn on.

 - Make sure your outlet has power, you can check this by plugging in a small electronic device like a phone charger.